Explore this course:

 This course is great preparation for a PhD in solar cell technology too.
 Sheffield physics graduates have secured postgraduate research positions at many of the world's top 100 universities.

-The University of Sheffield is home to one of the UK's best equipped laboratories for developing and testing solar materials and devices: Electronic and Photonic Molecular Materials laboratory
+The University of Sheffield is home to the Electronic and Photonic Molecular Materials laboratory, one of the UK's best equipped laboratories for developing and testing solar materials and devices.

 The Department of Physics and Astronomy is one of the UK’s leading physics departments.
 We have been ranked 1st in the UK in terms of the quality of our research.
 In the Research Excellence Framework 2021, 100 per cent of research and impact from our department was rated in the highest two categories as world-leading or internationally excellent.